PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 owner schema, production occurrences, and Gather/window-partition boundaries before adding characterization.
 Commit and push only; do not create, reopen, or update a pull request.

+## Late attention preprojection result characterization checkpoint

+The attention-preprojection Reshape-to-BatchMatMul rank-lift owner returns the stable one-counter dictionary `optimized_attention_preproj_reshape_to_batchmatmul_ranklift_chains`.
+It accepts only the ModelIR, is selected once by the existing attention-recovery runner, and has one additional direct late production call.
+Only that direct call currently discards its result.

+A strict expected-failure orchestration contract requires `_late_attention_preproj_ranklift_stats` for the direct call.
+It fixes the captured Gather-axis0 predecessor, exact model-only callback, and following window-partition callback with its live Session LayoutState.

+At implementation, replace only the direct expression with an assignment.
+Do not change the owner, one-key schema, recovery-runner selection or captured results, GraphIndex/pruning behavior, pass order, callback arguments, neighbor targets, guards, dependencies, or TensorFlow behavior.
+Validate the preprojection owner, Gather/window-partition boundaries, layout recovery, terminal orchestration, architecture, and broad related gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- focused preprojection owner, Gather/window-partition boundaries, layout recovery, terminal-orchestration, and architecture gate:
+  `450 passed, 1 xfailed in 18.84s`
+- branch-changed broad related suite plus cleanup, indexed QKV/Gather-axis0, preprojection, window partition, layout recovery, and pass-efficiency
+  coverage: `1632 passed, 1 xfailed in 24.26s`
+- Ruff, Python bytecode compilation, and `git diff --check`: passed

+The sole strict expected failure is the intentionally unimplemented direct late-result retention contract above.